pymoca/pymoca/README.md

 ### Analytical Jacobians

-We want to create analytical jacobians that play well with sympy.
+In order to linear control/ estimation etc, it is useful to have analytical jacobians.
+The backend for this could by sympy.

+    import sympy
     ball_trimmed = ball.trim(a=1).
-    states = [ball.a]
+    states = sympy.Matrix([ball.a])
-    inputs = [ball.u]
+    inputs = sympy.Matrix([ball.u])
     f = ball_trimmed.dynamics([states]) # sympy matrix
     A = f.jacobian(states)
     B = f.jacobian(input)

-Now we can use python control for linear analysis.
+Next, we can use the python control toolbox.

+    import control
     ss = control.ss(A.subs(const),B.subs(const),
         C=np.eye(2),D=np.eye(2))
     control.bode(ss)